PelionIoT/connected-lights-cloud/docs/8_updates.md

 **Note:** Make sure to replace `YOUR_MBED_CLOUD_API_KEY` with the API key you created earlier.

-Now that the update certificate is in place, you can build and flash the application as you'd normally do.
+Now that the update certificate is in place, you can build and flash the application as you normally do.

 ### Creating the updated firmware